 The American Council on Education (ACE), founded in 1918, is the nation's unifying voice for higher education.
 ACE serves as a consensus leader on key higher education issues and seeks to influence public policy through advocacy, research and program initiatives.
-Within ACE, the Center for Lifelong Learning (CLL) is one of the nation's most trusted leaders for evaluating education and training attained outside the classroom.
-Since 1942, organizations have relied on CLL to document the training and education acquired by adult students outside of colleges and universities.
+Within ACE, the College Credit Recommendation Service (CREDIT) is one of the nation's most trusted leaders for evaluating education and training attained outside the classroom.
+Since 1942, organizations have relied on CREDIT to document the training and education acquired by adult students outside of colleges and universities.

 ACE has conducted periodic reviews of the CLEP program.
 The ACE team of subject matter experts, from a variety of disciplines, as well as psychometricians, interview CLEP's content and statistical staff.
 They review detailed reports and analysis across the spectrum of technical and exam content areas.
 In addition, they examine all publications and general operating procedures.
 CLEP's procedures, managerial controls, policies, and the content validity and technical adequacy of the exams meet ACE standards.